|Type:||Light utility helicopter|

 This hingeless rotor design that was developed is driven by a constant-velocity universal joint making it free to tilt relative to the fuselage without causing any stress or vibratory effects.
 The blades, increased in diameter by two feet from the standard R-6, are so well balanced that fingertip control forces were enjoyed without any servos.
 The hingeless rotor concept was adopted by many designers some 40 years later.

-Email if you have any information or comments on the Sikorsky R-6 Doman Conversion (LZ-1A).
+Send in this Contact Reference Form if you have any information or comments on the Sikorsky R-6 Doman Conversion (LZ-1A).